Edward Mallinckrodt Department of Pediatrics

 This elective will focus on the interpretation of hemodynamic and angiographic data acquired in the cardiac catheterization laboratory.

-M65 Peds 819 Pediatric Cardiology - Outpatient Service
+M65 Peds 819 Outpatient Pediatric Cardiology (Clinical Elective)

 The goal of this senior elective is to facilitate the acquisition of clinical skills and knowledge in genetics and genomic medicine.
 The student will actively participate in the diagnosis and management of pediatric and adult patients with genetic disease in both the ambulatory and inpatient settings.
 Emphasis will be placed on application of the science of genetics to the bedside and will include a broad exposure to patients with biochemical, metabolic, structural and complex genetic diseases.
 Students will have an opportunity to visit clinical laboratories involved with diagnosis of genetic disorders, including the cytogenetics, molecular genetics, and biochemical genetics laboratories.
 Students will be expected to participate in the weekly clinical case conference.